National Reorganization Process

-The Argentine Armed Forces seized political power during the March 1976 coup against the presidency of neutralist (non-Communist or non-Democratic) Isabel Perón, the successor and widow of former President Juan Perón, at a time of growing economic and political instability.
-Congress and democracy were suspended, political parties were banned, civil rights were limited, and free market and deregulation policies were introduced.
-The President of Argentina and his ministers were appointed from military personnel while Peronists and leftists were persecuted.
-The junta launched the Dirty War, a campaign of state terrorism against opponents involving torture, extrajudicial murder and systematic forced disappearances, with most victims being civilians.
+The Argentine Armed Forces seized political power during the March 1976 coup against the presidency of Isabel Perón, the successor and widow of former President Juan Perón, at a time of growing economic and political instability.
+Congress was suspended, political parties were banned, civil rights were limited, and free market and deregulation policies were introduced.
+The President of Argentina and his ministers were appointed from military personnel while leftists and Peronists were persecuted.
+The junta launched the Dirty War, a campaign of state terrorism against opponents involving torture, extrajudicial murder and systematic forced disappearances.
 Public opposition due to civil rights abuses and inability to solve the worsening economic crisis in Argentina caused the junta to invade the Falkland Islands in April 1982.
 After starting and then losing the Falklands War against the United Kingdom in June, the junta began to collapse and finally relinquished power in 1983 with the election of President Raúl Alfonsín.

-Members of the National Reorganization Process were prosecuted in the Trial of the Juntas in 1985, receiving sentences ranging from life imprisonment to court-martials for mishandling the Falklands War.
+Members of the National Reorganization Process were prosecuted in the Trial of the Juntas in 1985, receiving sentences ranging from life imprisonment to courts-martial for mishandling the Falklands War.
 They were pardoned by President Carlos Menem in 1989 but were re-arrested on new charges in the early 2000s.
 Almost all of the surviving junta members are currently serving sentences for crimes against humanity and genocide.
-Scholars generally characterize the regime as characteristic of neo-fascism.
+Some scholars describe the regime as being characteristic of neo-fascism.